Kindergarten Computer Lessons

 - Another site recommended is Jump Start for 3-10 year olds.
 To play independently, children will need some prior knowledge in how to use a mouse.
 If you don’t have this software program in your school, request it because it does have a cost, but is worth the investment.

-I fully recommend headphones as it can get loud with several students or a whole class using the computers at the same time.
+While keyboard and mouse usage should be included in any kindergarten computer lessons, I fully recommend teaching proper use of headphones as well.
+It can get loud with several students or a whole class using the computers at the same time.
 Proper handling of the headphones must be demonstrated, or even reviewed for older students.

 - Teach children how to handle the headphones properly

 - Demonstrate where the headphones get plugged in.
 (A star on the port may help young computer users).

 - Demonstrate where to store the headphones when finished.